You must meet the following personal and technological requirements to use online notarization: (Scroll to the End)

 Multiple Signers Need Separate Devices

-Each signer or witness in an online notary session must join the online session at the same time using their own compatible device (no sharing).
+Each signer or witness in an online notary session must join the online session at the appointment time using their own device (no sharing).
 An email is sent to each signer’s unique email address, and these emails contain the links for the signer(s) to go online with the notary.

 You Must Use a Supported Web Browser

-This is very important.
-You must use an approved web browser, or it’s not going to work.
+You must use a supported web browser, or it is simply not going to work.
 Below is a list of supported web browsers:

 Google Chrome - Version 30 or Higher